Halford Capital

 Current average rates across SBA, bank, and alternative loans.
 How the Fed rate outlook and prime rate shifts affect what you pay, plus tips to lock in better terms.

 Interest rates are the single biggest factor in how much your business loan actually costs.
-But "what is the rate?" is never a simple answer.
+But "what is the rate?" is never a simple question.
 It depends on the product type, your credit profile, your business financials, and the broader economic environment.
-This guide breaks down current averages across every major product category, explains the forces driving rates in 2026, and gives you concrete strategies to secure the lowest rate available to your business.
+This guide breaks down current averages across every major product category, explains what is driving rates in 2026, and gives you concrete strategies to get the lowest rate available to your business.

 Current Business Loan Interest Rates (Q1 2026)

 Here is what borrowers are seeing across the major product categories right now.
 These are typical ranges, not guarantees.
-Your actual rate depends on your credit, revenue, time in business, and the specific lender.
+Your actual rate depends on your credit, revenue, time in business, and the lender you work with.

 ProductTypical Rate RangeRate Type